Potatzz/23586/table_of_contents.md

 [Andriod Studio Install](https://potatzz.github.io/ms-robotics-resources.github.io/code_setup.html) - A guide on how to install Andriod Studio, the main IDE we use for programming!\
 [Code Library](https://potatzz.github.io/ms-robotics-resources.github.io/codelibrary.html) - A collection of beginner information on Java\
 [Simple FTC Programming Tutorial](https://potatzz.github.io/ms-robotics-resources.github.io/first_teleop_program.html) - Guides you through making a simple program to move a motor via the joystick!\
-FTC Programming Guide - *Will explain different libraries you can use and how to setup code as well as some tips and troubleshooting during programming*\
+[FTC Programming Guide](https://potatzz.github.io/ms-robotics-resources.github.io/general_ftc_code.html) - Information and guide on how to code for FTC.
+Make sure you understand how to use Java and know the difference between the Drivers Station and Control Hub! **WIP**\
 [Field Centric Drive One-File Code](https://potatzz.github.io/ms-robotics-resources.github.io/fieldcentricdrive.html) - Single file for all of field centric drive!

 ### CAD and 3D Printing